thom4parisot/thom4.net/source/_posts/2016/69-months-of-sudweb.md

 - if we want to experiment something, **let's experiment**;
 - the programme has always been designed with **continuity in mind** — it feels better only **because we carry over** the thoughts gathered back from the conference.

 The content of the talks impacts the submissions of the next call for speakers.
-In parallel, those who did multiple submissions over the years start to understand what works and what does.
+In parallel, those who did multiple submissions over the years start to understand what works and what doesn't.
 On the other hand, the curation process sets new horizons and topics whilst it **connects or follows up with previous talks**.

 I do not think we ever had in mind a strong ambition to create a community.
 However **we accidentally created a culture**.
 By gradually shifting from the technicality to what matters to us, people working in the web. **People**.
 Because our issues and because our dreams are not specific to the web industry.